aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

 information about what state wraps it in the diagram (it's super state), this is typically expressed in the else clause of it's if-elif-else structure.
-The state function needs to return predefined information to tell the event processor how it has reacted to someone, like if it is transitioning, or if the event was unhandled and needs to be passed to the super state, or if it has been handled so that the event processor can stop processing the event.
+The state function needs to return predefined information to tell the event processor how it has reacted to an event; like if it is transitioning, or if the event was unhandled and needs to be passed to the super state, or if it has been handled so that the event processor can stop processing the event.